-Please be mindful in reading the following news, as it may be particularly upsetting in regards to racism, child abuse, and sexual assault.
+Please be mindful in reading the following news, as it may be particularly upsetting regarding racism, child abuse, and sexual assault.

 Our workplaces can and must be leaders in shifting our understanding of safety.
-Where do punitive policies in the workplace disproportionately affect marginalised communities?
+Where do punitive policies in the workplace disproportionately affect marginalized communities?
 Who benefits from or is made less safe by certain workplace security policies?
 What resources for education may need to be developed for your teams to reduce punishment-oriented mindsets?
-It is when we all divest from the logics of policing that we are more likely to move towards a safer world for Black folks that are negatively targeted by it from birth.
+It is when we all divest from the logic of policing that we are more likely to move toward a safer world for Black folks who are negatively targeted by it from birth.